lindokuhle-mncwabe/the-creator-of-man/README.md

 So God created man in His own image, in the image of God he created him;<br/>
 male and female he created them.
 Adam, whose name means "man", was the <br/>
 first human being.
-Created out of dust, he was made in the image of God.<br/>
+Created out of dust, he was made in the image of God.<br/><brl/>
+The term "Image of God" refers to the nature that God intended humans to have.<br/>
-God created Eve as a helper for Adam, and together they enjoyed perfect<br/>
+Man was created with the nature that manifests God in humans.<br/><br/> God created Eve as a helper for Adam, and together they enjoyed perfect<br/>
 fellowship with their Creator.<br/><br/>